 III.
 PSYCHOLOGICAL PROBLEMS

 Stress.
-A cat that has constantly a dirty litter box is an unhappy cat.
+A cat that uses constantly a dirty litter box is an unhappy cat.
 The area where cats do their business is very important for them and the lack of cleanliness every time they need to use them makes them feel just as you would feel if you had to do your business in a dirty public bathroom every time.
 Stress can occur if your cat is constantly trying to look for a clean spot in a dirty litter box, specially if your pet is picky and clean.

 Also, cats in the wild urge to cover their business in order to protect themselves from predators.
 This instinct is still living in your cat’s DNA so having a clean area to cover the feces and urine is fundamental.
 Cats feel the lack of comfort and why not, the lack of love when the conditions where they live are not the ones they need to be happy.